 Ideology Cellars produces two very different styled Chardonnays while using the same fruit for both wines.
 This fruit comes from the Red Hen Vineyard which is located just south of the winery.
 We already know this vineyard produces top notch Chardonnay having tried its fruit in wines from two other wineries who both source from this same vineyard.
 The vineyard consistently produces high quality fruit year in and year out.
 However when the winemaking program is structured differently while using the same fruit you have two very distinct tasting wines.

 The 2005 Merlot was their first ever wine released.
-The fruit for this wine is from Bob’s original vineyard which he has since sold.
-With a high end Napa winery such as Shafer purchasing the fruit from this vineyard you know its high quality terroir.
+The fruit for this wine was from Bob’s original vineyard (which was sold many years ago).
+Well-regarded Shafer Vineyards used to purchase fruit from this vineyard.
 The production is extremely small but the wine is not.
-This is a huge Cabernet lovers Merlot!
+This is a Cabernet Sauvignon lovers Merlot.
 It is rich in color, aroma and flavor.
-Interesting baking spices, blackberry and dark chocolate are found on the bouquet followed by a rich, layers of dark fruit flavor anchored by bold tannins.
-We think this will have great ageability and will continue to evolve both in complexity and types of flavors.
+Intriguing baking spices, blackberry and dark chocolate are found on the bouquet followed by rich layers of dark fruit anchored by bold tannins.
+We think this wine will age very well and will continue to evolve both in complexity and types of flavors for years to come.

 For more information and or to join the mailing list, visit: www.ideologycellars.com